voyeg3r/dotfaster/vim/wiki/dicasvim.md

     :join ................... join with space
     :join! .................. join withou extra space

-Both solutions above will keep the cursor in place
+Both solutions above will keep the cursor in place.
+You can also abreviate these commands with:

+    :j
+    :j!

 # Substitution on visual selection